-In 2012, Caan was seen on stage at the Falcon Theatre in Los Angeles in "No Way Around But Through," a play he also wrote.
-In addition, Caan’s previous play "Two Wrongs," played in Los Angeles to rave reviews and was published by Dramatists.
+In 2012, Caan performed at the Falcon Theatre in Los Angeles in "No Way Around But Through," a play he also wrote.
+In addition, Caan’s previous play in Los Angeles, "Two Wrongs," received rave reviews and was published by Dramatists.

 Caan made his directorial debut with the film "Dallas 362," in which he also starred.
 After premiering at the Toronto Film Festival, it received the Critics' Choice Award at CineVegas International Film Festival, and enjoyed a critically acclaimed limited release in 2005.
 He went on to write, direct and star in the film, "The Dog Problem," which also received rave reviews at the Toronto Film Festival.
 In 2011, Caan was seen in "Mercy," which he also penned and co-produced.
 “Mercy” screened at several film festivals including CineVegas and The Savannah International Film Festival.

 On television, Caan received praise for his role on the cable series "Entourage."